KIT-Workflows/Halide-Perovskites/README.md

 This notebook calculates the thermodynamic properties and statistical attributes from the ab initio calculations executed from the Alloys Workflow.
 Below, we'd like to describe the functions the actual version covers.

+# input_data Folder

+The `input_data` folder contains the **converged POSCAR and INCAR input files** for all the geometries and structures studied in this project.

+- **POSCAR Files**: Represent the structures' optimized atomic positions and lattice parameters after convergence.
+- **INCAR Files**: Contain the parameters and settings used for the VASP calculations to ensure structural optimization and electronic convergence.

+This folder serves as a comprehensive archive of the critical inputs used to reproduce and validate the results of the computational simulations performed in this study.

 Assessment of Empirical and Semi-Empirical van der Waals Methods for Halide Perovskites into Density Functional Theory Approach.